-The design utilizes heavily pipelined data to achieve a clock cycle of approximately 166 MHz.
+The design utilizes heavily pipelined data to achieve a clock cycle of approximately 166 MHz for Virtex-II devices or 180 MHz for Virtex-II Pro devices.
 With further relative location constraints, a 200 MHz implementation can be realized.
-The reference design uses 360 slices and 166 IOBs.
+The reference design uses 360 slices (Verilog), 356 slices (VHDL), and 166 IOBs.

-Simply by instantiating multiple CSIX modules, this reference design can generate 64-bit, 96-bit, and 128-bit bus width modules.
+Simply by instantiating multiple CSIX modules, this reference design can generate 64-bit, 96bit, and 128-bit bus width modules.